 Ciambella is fluffy and airy and has the same texture like a sponge cake making it a perfect partner for your afternoon tea or your wine-drinking sessions.
 The decorations are up to you but never call it a ciambella if it has no hole or the Italians will get you.

-Also known as Castella, this sponge cake is the specialty of the Nagasaki region in Japan and what sets it apart from other cakes is its signature fluffiness so extreme that it’s usually slapped just to see it jiggle around before given to a customer.
+Also known as Castella, this sponge cake is the specialty of the Nagasaki region in Japan and what sets it apart from other cakes are its signature fluffiness so extreme that it’s usually slapped just to see it jiggle around before given to a customer.
 This fluffiness can be attributed to the fact that castella do not contain any butter or oil.
 Instead, they use pure egg foam mixed with sugar, eggs, flour, and a type of starchy syrup.

 Today, if you roam around the Nagasaki region, it is common to find different castella varieties such as green matcha tea, chocolate, honey-flavored, and many more.
 It’s not only a popular dessert, but it’s also a popular gift given to your relatives and friends if you live in Japan.